fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeStore/v3.3.0/Remove-AzureRmDataLakeStoreItem.md

 # Remove-AzureRmDataLakeStoreItem

 ## SYNOPSIS
-Deletes a file or folder in Data Lake Store.
+Removes a file or folder in Data Lake Store.

 ## SYNTAX